Etone College

 Etone College (formerly Etone Community School and Technology College) is a secondary academy school in Nuneaton, Warwickshire, England.
 It was founded in 1910 as the Nuneaton High School for Girls, and is now a mixed school.

 History

 Nuneaton High School for Girls was founded in 1910 with the strong support of the Director of Education Bolton King.
-The founding head was (later Dame) Emmeline Mary Tanner who would go on to shape the 1944 Education Act.
+The founding head was (later Dame) Emmeline Mary Tanner who would go on to shape the Education Act 1944.